waynechen251/7-days-to-die-dedicated-server-plus/src/web/public/saves/readme.md

-# Game Saves Directory
+# Game Saves Backup Directory

-This directory is the default location for storing game save files.
+This directory is the default location for storing game save backup files.
 To change the save files directory, modify the `web.saves` property in your `server.json` file:

 ```json